 Do you think you might have a radon problem or other indoor air quality problem in your home?
 Learn more about radon testing and when it's smart to have a radon mitigation system installed.

 Give us a call at 1-844-320-1542 or fill out our free estimate form to schedule an appointment for radon testing.
-We are the trusted radon mitigation company in Chatham, St Thomas, Stratford, Leamington, Essex, Amherstburg, Strathroy and surrounding areas of Ontario.
+We are the trusted radon mitigation company in Chatham-Kent, St Thomas, Stratford, Leamington, Essex, Amherstburg, Strathroy and surrounding areas of Ontario.